AronCalvert/RSS-feed/README.md

 - Journal.ie content is seeded from their official topic RSS feed and then we scrape the linked article to mirror the nine talking points.
 - Red Network sections lack RSS, so we scrape their grid pages, follow the latest post, and mirror the intro paragraphs from `.reader__content`.
+- Irish Marxist Review already exposes article-level RSS, but we scrape the homepage “Current Issue” block so you get one tidy notification per new issue (cover, date, contents).
 - The `<description>` HTML is entity-escaped to keep the XML simple; mainstream feed readers render it correctly.*** End Patch